PyTorch and TensorFlow are two popular software frameworks used for building machine learning and deep learning models.

-• TensorFlow is a very powerful and mature deep learning library with strong visualization capabilities and several options for high-level model development.
+- TensorFlow is a mature deep learning framework with strong visualization capabilities and several options for high-level model development.
 It has production-ready deployment options and support for mobile platforms.

 What Is PyTorch?

-PyTorch is gaining popularity for its simplicity, ease of use, dynamic computational graph and efficient memory usage, which we’ll discuss in more detail later.
+PyTorch has gained popularity for its simplicity, ease of use, dynamic computational graph and efficient memory usage, which we’ll discuss in more detail later.

 What Is TensorFlow?

-TensorFlow is now widely used by companies, startups, and business firms to automate things and develop new systems.
+TensorFlow is widely applied by companies to develop and automate new systems.
 It draws its reputation from its distributed training support, scalable production and deployment options, and support for various devices like Android.

 Pros and Cons of PyTorch vs. TensorFlow